wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to delete an animal from the catalog by specifying the animal's index.
-2AnimalCatalog deletes the animal from the catalog and displays a success message.
+2. AnimalCatalog deletes the animal from the catalog and displays a success message.
     - Use case ends.

 **Extensions:**